francistor/yaas/doc/readme.md

 performance due to its asyncronous nature.
 A single connection (there is even no such a thing as "connection" in the case of Radius) may multiplex requests and responses comming out or order, avoiding wait times between request and response.
-This multiplex feature over the same connection is implemented in http2, and probably Diameter and Radius will become slowly out of favor.
+This multiplex feature over the same connection is implemented in http2, and probably Diameter and Radius will become slowly out of favor when http2 gains traction in telcos.

 Yaas is built in scala and Akka.